Ecology: Gravity

 The shape and energy of the land are significantly affected by gravitational forces.
-On a large scale, the distribution of gravitational forces on the earth is uneven and influences the shape and movement of tectonic plates as well as influencing geomorphic processes such as orogeny and erosion.
-These forces govern many of the geophysical properties and distributions of ecological biomes across the Earth.
+These govern many of the geophysical properties and distributions of biomes across the Earth.
 On the organismal scale, gravitational forces provide directional cues for plant and fungal growth (gravitropism), orientation cues for animal migrations, and influence the biomechanics and size of animals.
 Ecological traits, such as allocation of biomass in trees during growth are subject to mechanical failure as gravitational forces influence the position and structure of branches and leaves.
 The cardiovascular systems of animals are functionally adapted to overcome the pressure and gravitational forces that change according to the features of organisms (e.g., height, size, shape), their behaviour (e.g., diving, running, flying), and the habitat occupied (e.g., water, hot deserts, cold tundra).

 Pressure

 Climatic and osmotic pressure places physiological constraints on organisms, especially those that fly and respire at high altitudes, or dive to deep ocean depths.
 These constraints influence vertical limits of ecosystems in the biosphere, as organisms are physiologically sensitive and adapted to atmospheric and osmotic water pressure differences.
 For example, oxygen levels decrease with decreasing pressure and are a limiting factor for life at higher altitudes.
-Water transportation by plants is another important ecophysiological process affected by osmotic pressure gradients.
+Water transportation by plants is affected by osmotic pressure gradients.
 Water pressure in the depths of oceans requires that organisms adapt to these conditions.
-For example, diving animals such as whales, dolphins, and seals are specially adapted to deal with changes in sound due to water pressure differences.
-Differences between hagfish species provide another example of adaptation to deep-sea pressure through specialized protein adaptations.
+For example, diving animals such as whales, dolphins, and seals are adapted to deal with changes in sound due to water pressure differences.